-The Company holds 100% shares in VE Sonnedix Luxembourg Holdco 2 S.à r.l., a company based in Luxembourg, which is its principal place of business.
+The Company holds 100% shares in Sonnedix Luxembourg Holding 2 S.à r.l., a company incorporated in Grand Duchy of Luxembourg, which is its principal place of business.

-Investment in subsidiary is recognised at cost less accumulated impairment loss, if any.
+Investment in subsidiary is stated at cost less accumulated impairment loss, if any.